bhk/scam/reference.md

 [Special form]

-    (concat-for VAR VECTOR DELIM EXPR)
+    (concat-for VAR VECTOR DELIM BODY)

-`concat-for` is similar to `for` but it concatenates the values of EXPR.
+`concat-for` is similar to `for` but it concatenates the values of BODY.

     > (concat-for x [1 2 3] ";" (wordlist 1 x "a b c"))
     "a;a b;a b c"